SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 This is kind of a special connector, as connect two nodes with optional flow control / bypass logic.
 Its API should be flexible enough to implement a CPU stage with it.

-Here is its flow control API (The Bool argument enable the feature) :
+Here is its flow control API (The Bool arguments enable the features) :

 .. list-table::
    :header-rows: 1